 - Tablets: 25 mg diphenidol hydrochloride.

-- For vertigo: Vontrol is indicated for labyrinthine peripheral vertigo associated with nausea and vomiting, as it has been presented in the symptoms of Ménière’s disease, and when surgery of the middle ear and inner ear ( labyrinthitis ) is performed.
+- For vertigo: Control is indicated for labyrinthine peripheral vertigo associated with nausea and vomiting.
+It has been presented in the symptoms of Ménière’s disease and when surgery of the middle ear and inner ear ( labyrinthitis ) is performed.

-- For nausea and vomiting: Vontrol is indicated for the control of nausea and vomiting, symptoms that appear in post-operative states, malignant neoplasms and labyrinth alterations.
+- For nausea and vomiting: Control is indicated for nausea and vomiting, symptoms in post-operative states, malignant neoplasms, and labyrinth alterations.

-- In the prevention and control of nausea and vomiting: Vontrol is indicated to prevent and control nausea and vomiting caused by diseases associated with the kidneys, liver, gallbladder and gastrointestinal tract, labyrinthine disorders, malignancies, etc. .
+- In the prevention and Control of nausea and vomiting: Control is indicated to prevent and control nausea and vomiting caused by diseases associated with the kidneys, liver, gallbladder, and gastrointestinal tract, labyrinthine disorders, malignancies, etc.

-- In the prevention and control of vertigo: Vontrol is indicated for the prevention and control in the case of peripheral vertigo such as that produced by Ménière’s disease, labyrinthitis, otitis media, surgery of the middle and inner ear, traumas of the vestibular apparatus.
+- In the prevention and Control of vertigo: Control is indicated for the prevention and Control in the case of peripheral vertigo such as that produced by Ménière’s disease, labyrinthitis, otitis media, surgery of the middle and inner ear, traumas of the vestibular apparatus.

-Vontrol is also used for the control of central vertigo in cases of insufficiency of the basilar vertebral artery , in certain cerebrovascular accidents and their sequelae and in traumas involving the central nervous system.
+Control is also used to control central vertigo in cases of insufficiency of the vertebral basilar artery, in inevitable cerebrovascular accidents and their sequelae, and traumas involving the central nervous system.

 Mechanism of action

-The mechanism of action by which Vontrol exerts its anti-emetic and anti-vertigo effects is not known exactly.
+The mechanism of action by which Control exerts its antiemeticantiemetic, and anti-vertigo effects is unknown.

-It is supposed that it diminishes the vestibular stimulation by regulating the sense of movement and balance by exerting a specific antivertiginous action.
+It is supposed to diminish the vestibular stimulation by regulating the sense of movement and balance by exerting a specific antivertiginous action.

-It is also thought to depress labyrinthine function and act in the medullary chemoreceptive trigger zone that may be involved in the anti-emetic effect and therefore controls nausea and vomiting.
+It is also thought to depress labyrinthine function and act in the medullary chemoreceptive trigger zone that may be involved in the antiemeticantiemetic effect and therefore controls nausea and vomiting.

-After oral administration, the maximum blood concentration of Vontrol is reached from 1.5 to 3 hours.
+After oral administration, the maximum blood concentration of Control is reached from 1.5 to 3 hours.

-- In tablets: The recommended initial dose is 2 tablets, 50 mg and then 1 or 2 tablets every 4 hours.
+- In tablets: The recommended initial dose is two tablets, 50 mg, and then 1 or 2 tablets every 4 hours.

-- In intramuscular injection: For rapid control of acute symptoms, it is recommended to apply 1 to 2 ml of 20 to 40 mg, in deep intramuscular application.
+- In intramuscular injection: To rapidly control acute symptoms, applying 1 to 2 ml of 20 to 40 mg in the deep intramuscular application is recommended.

-If the symptoms are persistent, it can be administered after one hour.
+If the symptoms are persistent, they can be administered after one hour.

 Subsequently, if necessary, apply 1 to 2 ml every 4 hours.

-- In intravenous injection: For the rapid control of symptoms 1 ml or 20 mg can be administered.
+- In intravenous injection: 1 ml or 20 mg can be administered for rapid Control of symptoms.
 If symptoms persist, another milliliter may be applied one hour later.

 After intravenous application, the route of administration to the patient should be changed orally or intramuscularly.